neonevm/neon-evm.docs/devportal/testnet/connect_to_solana_via_proxy.md

   * `--rm` - deleting a container when the command is completed.
   * `-d` - detach a terminal.
   * `--network host` - use host network.
-  * `--name proxy` - specifies the proxy name (`cybercoredev/proxy:latest` - this is the specific image name.
+  * `--name proxy` - this specifies the proxy name (`cybercoredev/proxy:latest` - this is the specific image name.
 The EVM-loader address is registered inside `cybercoredev/proxy:latest`, so the proxy knows which EVM-loader is running in Solana Testnet).

 As soon as this command is completed, the proxy will be available at `http://localhost:9090/solana`.
 This address is set by default.
 To set a different address, you need to specify the variable `-e SOLANA_URL='http://localhost:<proxy address>'` on the command line.

 ## Option 3: Running Solana via a poxy when both are hosted locally

 **The network configuration:**
-  * Both Solana cluster and the proxy hosted locally.
+  * Both the Solana cluster and the proxy are hosted locally.
   * The proxy interacts with Solana through the EVM-loader.

 ```sh
 $ sudo docker compose app <filename>
 ```
->  new command will be specified !!!!!!
+>  The new command will be specified !!!!!!

 As soon as this command is completed, the proxy will be available at `http://localhost:9090/solana`, Solana will be available at `http://localhost:8899`.